NURS FPX 9904 Assessment 2 Project Summary Report

 Project Evaluation Results

-An assessment revealed that there was a significant improvement in SDB hospital screening in relation to the new general screening guidelines.
-There was also an increased rate of confirmatory testing and compliance with the diagnostic criteria among PCPs for SDB, which contributed to the accuracy of diagnoses.
-In fact, there was an improvement in the accuracy of diagnosis with high sensitivity towards confirmatory testing among the PCPs (Lee et al., 2021; Peppard et al., 2021).
+An assessment revealed a significant improvement in SDB hospital screening to the new general screening guidelines.
+There was also an increased rate of confirmatory testing and compliance with the diagnostic criteria among PCPs for SDB, contributing to the accuracy of diagnoses.
+There was an improvement in the accuracy of diagnosis with high sensitivity toward confirmatory testing among the PCPs (Lee et al., 2021; Peppard et al., 2021).

-Research data on patients’ outcomes showed that time-sensitive diagnosis of SDB allowed for the necessary actions to be taken immediately with the ultimate goal of patient well-being and the improvement of quality of life among patients diagnosed with the condition.
-Further, the findings showed that timely SDB management was associated with decreased healthcare service demand and hospitalisation, yielding savings in the health setting.
+Research data on patients’ outcomes showed that time-sensitive diagnosis of SDB allowed for the necessary actions to be taken immediately with the ultimate goal of patient well-being and improving quality of life among patients diagnosed with the condition.
+Further, the findings showed that timely SDB management was associated with decreased healthcare service demand and hospitalization, yielding savings in the health setting.
+These results align with the objectives highlighted in the NURS FPX 9904 Assessment 2 Project Summary Report, demonstrating how early intervention and improved screening can significantly enhance patient outcomes and optimize healthcare resource utilization.

 Discussion and Implication for Nursing and Health Care

-The provider-based education programme, which has been given an evaluation in this project, has some bearing on the practice of nursing in the various centres, especially the primary care settings.
+The provider-based education program evaluated in this project has some bearing on nursing practice in the various centers, especially the primary care settings.
 But tellingly, nurses are significantly involved in the teaching and monitoring of patients with SDB or other chronic diseases (Kapur et al., 2021; Peppard et al., 2021).

 Thus, using the knowledge and skills acquired within the framework of the education program, nurses can play an important role in helping the primary care provider (PCP) to improve the identification of patients with SDB, as well as engage patients in condition awareness and, if necessary, in the organization of follow-up care with a sleep specialist.
 This means of working together also guarantees the delivery of holistic care and positively impacts the patients’ care results because difficulties are identified and tackled in the initial stages.